olalakul/onPremises-CICD-info-about-movies/README.md

 # Info about Movies
-This is a demo code and a testing example for my learning  of RESTful, flask, jenkins, docker ... so far.
+This is a demo code and a playground for my learning  of RESTful, flask, jenkins, docker ... so far.

 It searches some specific information about the movie in the IMDB, makes some processing and presents results in the table.